You are currently viewing What Are My Rights as a Tenant? A Complete Guide 2026

 Your home should feel like a safe zone.
 It should protect you, not put you at risk.
 The law supports this right.
 It says every tenant must have a clean, secure, and livable space.

 Your landlord must keep the property in good shape.
 The heat should work in cold weather.
 The water should run clear.
 Doors and windows must lock.
 You should not deal with mold, pests, or broken systems.
+Cracked walls, faulty wires, or leaking pipes are not small issues.
+These are safety hazards.
+You do not have to accept them.
+The law says your landlord must fix them.

+You can take action.
+Write a short letter.
+List the problems.
+Ask for repairs.
+Keep a copy in case you need it later.
 The landlord cannot ignore you forever.
 If they do, contact your local housing office.
 You can also reach out to a tenant support group.
 Help is available.
 Your safety comes first.
+Never stay silent about unsafe conditions.
+Speak up.
+The law is there to protect your home and your health.

 Your home is your private space.
 No one should walk in without your say.
 That includes your landlord.
 The law gives you control.
 Your landlord cannot show up without notice.
 They must tell you why they need to enter and when they plan to come.
 Most states require at least some notice.
 Some cities have even stricter rules.

 You have the right to quiet, to peace, and to privacy.
 A landlord cannot knock every day or check in without a reason.
-These surprise visits are not only rude, they are often illegal.
+These surprise visits are not only rude, but they are also often illegal.

 Keep a record if your landlord enters without permission.
 Write down dates and times.
 Save texts and emails.
 Take notes after each visit.
 This helps if you need to report the behavior.